-When students are in residence at the Hyden campus, a security officer will be on duty in the Guard House from 10 pm to 6 am.
-When faculty and students are present, only authorized students, faculty, and staff will gain entrance to the FNU grounds during these hours.
-Students, faculty, and staff will be required to identify themselves to the security officer upon entering the FNU grounds when the security guard is in attendance.
-The security officer will notify the city police department immediately of any infraction of the law.
-All students, faculty, and staff are expected to cooperate with the security officer.
+When students are in residence at the VersaillesHyden campus, a Safety & sSecurity officer will be on duty in the Guard House from 10 pm to 6 am.
+When faculty and students are present, only authorized students, faculty, and staff will gain entrance to the FNU grounds from 10:00 pm EST to 6:00 am ESTduring these hours.
+Students, faculty, and staff will be required to identify themselves to the Safety & sSecurity officer upon entering the FNU grounds when the security guard is in attendance.
+The Safety & Ssecurity officer will notify the VPDeity police department immediately of any infraction of the law.
+All students, faculty, and staff are expected to cooperate with FNU's Safety & Sthe security officer.